-Lay down on your back on a flat surface with knees bent or in a comfortable upright seated position.
+Lay on your back with knees bent or in an upright seated position.
 Place your left hand on your chest and right hand on your belly button.
 Take a few breaths here and feel how your hands might or might not be moving.

 Inhaling through your nose, try to push your right hand toward the sky by expanding your belly.
-Picture your diaphragm pressing towards your hips and your lungs inflating.

-Slowly exhale through your mouth (as if you were blowing into a balloon) and feel your right-hand lower towards the floor or into your chest.
-Think of bringing your belly button closer to your spine and picture your lungs deflating.
+Slowly exhale through your mouth and feel your right-hand lower towards the floor or into your chest.